-- 4.1 Parents/guardians will be informed of any accident or injury on the same day or as soon as reasonably practicable by a Medical Tracker notification, and, if appropriate by: - EYFS staff in the EYFS setting; - the School Secretary for Year 1 and 2 pupils at Chorister School, Bow site; - \circ $\;$ the School Secretary at Chorister School, Cathedral site; and
+- 4.1 Parents/guardians will be informed of any accident or injury on the same day or as soon as reasonably practicable by: - EYFS staff in the EYFS setting; - the School Secretary for Year 1 and 2 pupils at Chorister School, Bow site; - the School Secretary at Chorister School, Cathedral site; and - Medical Centre staff at Durham School.

-Medical Centre staff at Durham School.
 Following any accidents, staff complete an accident report, and records are kept until the child reaches the age of 25.